UW-Quantum-Defect-Lab/qdl-utils-qdots/README.md

 It is assumed that you will use [Anaconda](https://docs.anaconda.com/anaconda/install/) or its lightweight version [Miniconda](https://docs.anaconda.com/miniconda/).
 If you are unfamiliar with `conda` please review [this tutorial](https://docs.conda.io/projects/conda/en/latest/user-guide/getting-started.html).
+For Windows users new to Anaconda, it is recommended to install Anaconda for only your user and then utilize the provided Anaconda PowerShell Prompt terminal for the remainder of this process.

 Create a new virtual environment with Python 3.9.
 In this example we will name the virtual environment `qdlutils`, but you can change it to something else if desired.